 - family or friends

-- salvage yard.
+- salvage yards.

 You can also advertise your goods for free collection on the following sites:

-Recycling electronic waste and batteries
+Recycling electronic waste

 Option 1: If in good condition, donate using: